veromary/peterbrandt.com.au/_posts/2014-12-24-woodford-underground.markdown

 Well, the shelves in his studio can only take so much, and he's not going to stop drawing any time soon.
 I tried cataloging all the pictures, but there are over a thousand of them.
 Also, Peter's techniques are being refined all the time and it's just not sensible to hang on to everything.
 Better to let them go find new homes.

-It is great to hear about where the pictures have ended up&emdash;just the other day someone received one as a Christmas gift from friends at work.
+It is great to hear about where the pictures have ended up&mdash;just the other day someone received one as a Christmas gift from friends at work.
 Some people leave notes saying thanks.
 Some leave notes on [facebook](http://www.facebook.com/AvalonPrand).
 It all helps keep the motivation going.

 Another artist joined in briefly with a brightly painted square canvas looking for a new home.
 I wonder what would happen if the notice board did get too busy to post portraits.
 Maybe it would be time to try the next station along&mdash;a much longer walk, but still possible.